lezneklihp/dsend_project_4/README.md

 │   ├── feeng_newfeature.png
 │   └── sampling.png
 ├── model
-│   ├── lgbm_clf.pkl
-│   └── tuned_lgbm_clf2.pkl
+│   └── lgbm_clf.pkl
 ├── modeling_trees.ipynb
 └── webapp_trees.ipynb
 ```

 The `data` directory contains three subdirectories.
 The `data_raw` subdirectory has .dbf, .prj, .shp, .shx, and .xml files for the geographical data of the boroughs and streets of New York City.
 It also has a .csv file (compressed via gunzip) with the Tree Census data.
-The `data_eda` subdirectory also has a compressed .csv file, but with a cleaned version of the Tree Census dataset.
+The `data_eda` subdirectory similarly entails a compressed .csv file, but with a cleaned version of the Tree Census dataset.
 The `data_preprocessed` subdirectory then has a compressed .csv file of a one-hot encoded version of the cleaned dataset.

 The `data_descriptions` directory includes two .pdf files.
 One file describes the fields of the original Tree Census dataset in detail.
-The other file holds information which I referred to during the creation of a new feature.
+The other file holds information which I have referred to while creating a new feature.

 The `images` directory encompasses .gif, .jpeg, and .png files.
 These are the figures shown above.

 The `model` directory contains the trained classifier in a .pkl file.
 This file was generated by the `modeling_trees.ipynb` script.

 The .ipynb scripts include the code for this project.
 I decided to create multiple .ipynb files for the various steps to reduce the load on memory of my machine.
-The .ipynb files cover the following steps respectively:
+The .ipynb files cover the following steps of the project:

 - `eda_trees.ipynb`: [1.
 Step](#Load) and [2.
 Step](#EDA)
 - `featureeng_trees.ipynb`: [3.
 Step](#Featureeng)
 - `modeling_trees.ipynb`: [4.
 Step](#Model)
 - `webapp_trees.ipynb`: [5.
 Step](#App)

 The remaining files are a .html file with the Pandas Profiling report from the [2.
 Step](#EDA) and this ReadMe itself.
-Overall this repository had a size of about 380 MB on my machine.
+Overall this repository had a size of about 310 MB on my machine.

 # Software requirements:<a name="Software_requirements"></a>